florianheinemann/www-passwordless-net/resources/content/plugins.md

 ### Adapters
 * [passwordless-hapi](https://github.com/sb8244/passwordless-hapi): A thin adapter to use Passwordless with [Hapi](http://hapijs.com/) (Thanks [@sb8244](https://github.com/sb8244))

-### DIY Delivery strategies
+### Delivery strategies
 You are free to deliver the tokens in any way that suits your needs.
 The following modules might be a good starting point:
 * [emailjs](http://emailjs.org): Straight-forward node.js email client (requires a SMTP server such as your Gmail account)
 * [Mandrill](https://www.mandrill.com): Scalable SMTP infrastructure.
 They do have a node.js module.
 In fact, [this website](https://github.com/florianheinemann/www-passwordless-net/blob/master/controller/passwordless.js) uses their services.
 Free for up to 12k emails per month
 * [Sendgrid](https://sendgrid.com/): Similar to Mandrill.
 Mature node.js module with good documentation
 * [Twilio](http://www.twilio.com): Provides APIs for text messages and voice calls.
 Have a look at the [2-step authentication](/deepdive#2-step-authentication-e-g-for-sms-) to get an idea how to implement it

-### Packaged Delivery Strategies
+### Pre-packaged delivery strategies
-The following are pre-packaged delivery strategies.
-Just plug and play!
+The following providers offer pre-packages libraries to use their APIs with Passwordless:
-* [passwordless-sms](https://github.com/authjet/passwordless-sms): Easily deliver tokens via SMS using [AuthJet](https://authjet.com)
+* [passwordless-sms](https://github.com/authjet/passwordless-sms): Deliver tokens via SMS using [AuthJet](https://authjet.com)

 [Let us know](https://twitter.com/thesumofall) if you come across any other great ways to send out tokens!